ncrawford22/consigNate/README.md

 ## Technologies

-JavaScript with React, Node.js/Express.js, CSS, MongoDB
+- JavaScript
+  - React
+  - Node.js
+  - Express.js,
+- CSS
+- HTML
+- MongoDB

 ## Installation

-Fork the repo into your repository.
+- Fork the repo into your repository.

-Use npm install and install all of the required packages that are listed in the package.json file.
+- Use npm install and install all of the required packages that are listed in the package.json file.
+- npm run server or install and run nodemon (npm i nodemon) then type nodemon in the termainal and press Enter to start

 ## Restful Routes